zh54321/SnafflerParser/README.md

 This script parse the Snaffler output file (TSV format required) and:
 - Beautify it: Proper tables and different output formats like TXT, CSV, HTML, JSON or PS Gridview.
 - The HTML output file:
-    - Supports basic sorting, filtering (severity & extension)
+    - Supports basic sorting and filtering (severity & extension)
     - Highlights the finding keyword in the file preview text
     - Contains direct links to the parent folder of the file and a download link for the file itself.
     - Contains basing information about the Snaffler job.